CriticalMoments/CMSaasStarter/README.md

   - Style: make it your own look and feel.
   - Update the favicon in the `/static/` directory
   - The Authentication UI should automatically update based on your DaisyUI style, but check out the login in pages, and further design tweaks can be made in `src/routes/(marketing)/login/login_config.ts` (see [Auth UI](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui#customization) for options).
+- Site Search: any [prerendered](https://kit.svelte.dev/docs/page-options#prerender) content will automatically be indexed by the site search.
+To exclude a page, add it to `excludePaths` in `src/lib/build_index.ts`.
 - Functionality
   - Add actual SaaS functionality!
   - Replace the admin dashboard with real content (`/src/routes/(admin)/account/+page.svelte`).
   - Add API endpoints and database tables as needed to deliver your SaaS product.

-### Extensions
+## Community Extensions

 The open source community is extending and improving SaasStarter!

 These extensions are reference implementations of commonly needed features.
 We don't integrate them into the main branch to keep our dependencies minimal and simplify maintenance.
-However, if you need them you can cherry pick into your fork:
+However, if you need them you can cherry pick into your fork/repo:

 - Internationalization: [branch](https://github.com/CriticalMoments/CMSaasStarter/tree/extension/internationalization), and [instructions](https://github.com/CriticalMoments/CMSaasStarter/pull/49)
 - Dark mode theme: [branch](https://github.com/CriticalMoments/CMSaasStarter/tree/extension/dark_mode), and [instructions](https://github.com/CriticalMoments/CMSaasStarter/pull/47)

-## Icons
+### Icons Credits

 Homescreen Icons are from [Solar Broken Line Icons](https://www.svgrepo.com/collection/solar-broken-line-icons/) and [Solar Linear Icons](https://www.svgrepo.com/collection/solar-linear-icons) via CC Attribution License.